tylerkrupicka/chat/docs/README.md

 - In JavaScript you get the length of a variable using `.length`.
 - The `===` equals sign is not a typo, in JavaScript you use three equals signs for [strict equality](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality).
 - The `setError` function is not a standard JavaScript function.
 I have created it for you since it might be confusing.
 Tricky, right?
+- The `return` stops our function from continuing.
+We do not need to bother sending an empty username.

 ##### Send the Username to Flask